|You need to understand what you need for each category over a year.|

-In step one you should have come up with an annual figure of what your annual living expenses are for you.
-If you live in a gated community and drive a premium vehicle then you can already see that what you have to charge to pay your bills will impact your prices for your clients.
+In step one, you should have come up with an annual figure of what your yearly living expenses are for you.
+For example, if you live in a gated community and drive a premium vehicle, you can already see that what you have to charge to pay your bills will impact your prices for your clients.

-The other extreme which I often encounter when teaching folks how to figure their prices is they are in college or live at home.
-If they use their actual expenses for their annual salary they will have to remain living with Mommy and Daddy for the rest of their lives.
-If you are one of these folks, then take some time and research what it would cost you to be out on your own.
-There are a few things that will greatly change for those under the age of 25 if they are on their own and not with their parents.
+The other extreme I often encounter when teaching folks how to figure their prices is if they are in college or live at home.
+If they use their actual expenses for their annual salary, they will have to remain living with Mommy and Daddy for the rest of their lives.
+If you are one of these folks, then take some time and research what it would cost you to be alone.
+A few things will significantly change for those under 25 if they are on their own and not with their parents.